 Guys, I’m on the lighter side of 30 and so not ready to be anyone’s grandmother.
 Well, that’s what I discovered last week when my 16 year old came home, plopped a 2,5kg bundle of joy in my arms and declared “Congratulations!
-You’re a grandmother!”
-I was never ready to be a grandmother.
+You’re an ouma!”
+I was never ready.
 I mean, seriously?
 A grandmother?
 Me?
 Firstly, no thank you, I’m too young.
 Secondly, no thank you, you’re too young!
 Thirdly, just no thank you.
 That is all.

 After much debating, he politely let me know that it is in fact a school project, and even if he wanted to ditch the 2,5kg bag of flour (accurately dressed as a bouncing baby by his partner aka “babymama”) he couldn’t because he needed to pass his Life Orientation assignment.

 Anyways, I soon got over my feelings of animosity (mainly due to the fact that it’s actually a bag of flour and not a real baby) and we all found ourselves taking turns to hold the “baby” (who is oddly named Germaine for some reason) when Kyle had to go to the loo or wash the dishes.
 It was pretty awkward… and normal… in a weird way.

 The initiative is part of the schools plight to teach students about teenage pregnancy and what it takes to raise a baby.
 He’s not allowed to leave Germaine without a babysitter.
 He has to feed Germaine and make sure “he” is clean and “comfortable”.
 Germaine can’t be left unattended and can’t be stuffed into a school bag.
 He must be treated like a real life baby and visitation times gets rationed between Kyle and his partner.